yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 to avoid overfitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
 The following picture shows the training and validation mean squared error loss:

 <img src="examples/model mse loss.jpg" width="480"/>

+After this training, the car was driving down the road all the time on the first track.